 Treatment involves the following:

 Other experimental therapies are still being studied for use in the treatment of inflammatory bowel disease.
-These therapies are not yet approved by the United States Food and Drug Administration (FDA).
+These therapies are not yet approved by the US Food and Drug Administration (FDA).
 You may want to ask your doctor about taking part in a clinical trial.

 Treatment options in IBD.
 Crohn's & Colitis Foundation of America website.
 Available at: http://www.ccfa.org/resources/treatment-options-in-ibd.html.
 Accessed October 1, 2015.